rwoodpecker/internet_radio_dl/README.md

 ```

 3. Run python internet_radio_dl.py, preferrably in screen or tmux if you intend to run it indefinitely.

+For logging the output to a text file run as python -u internet_radio.py < any options> > station_name.log

 ## Technical notes